SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 6 — 30.04.2026: The Final Pitch

-Today, I [pitched](https://hackclub.slack.com/archives/C0AQG3VPQDD/p1777518863427759?thread_ts=1775931663.812209&cid=C0AQG3VPQDD) my project PATRA for the final time in Forge channel.
-To do this, I kept the description same as the previous pitch, made very minor changes overall.
-But the most significant change was with the BOM.
+I [re-pitched](https://hackclub.slack.com/archives/C0AQG3VPQDD/p1777518863427759?thread_ts=1775931663.812209&cid=C0AQG3VPQDD) PATRA in the Forge channel.
+The project description stayed mostly the same; the significant change was the BOM.
+Rail length was fixed at 600 mm usable travel.
+About 40 minutes of additional research went into tightening the component list and price estimates.

-I don't know if this is my fifth or sixth BOM, if I ignore those BOMs I wrote on paper out of frustration.
-Majorly, I chose to keep the rail 600 mmm usable travel.
-I had to do very less research this time.
-I researched about 40 minutes on the internet to find the components, and I improved the previous BOM.
-Now, even at this moment, I am not finalizing the sources from where I will buy, but just for an estimate, I have given example sources.
-This is just a rough assumption based on the mean prices.
-So, here's what's finalised for the pitch:
+**Worth noting:** the sources listed below are indicative, not finalised — they establish a price baseline using mean market values.
+The actual sourcing will be determined after approval.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/d54c1631-461d-43ca-88dc-c4519b394e03" />